KushBlazingJudah/website/thoughts.md

     opened before I let go of the mouse.
 - Code shouldn't be executed in the browser.
 JavaScript is a sin.
 - Electron is garbage and you can't convince me otherwise.
+- Linux sucks but its the only alternative with good hardware support.
+  BSD has bad wireless support, Plan 9 has bad everything support but has the most elegant userspace.
+- POSIX sh is good for one-off scripts but really sucks at just about every other task, with few exceptions.
+  However, implementing programs in it serves as a nice challenge.
+- runit > s6 > sysvinit > OpenRC > everything else.
+- musl > glibc.
+- Alpine is cool but I don't like OpenRC. abuild also kinda sucks.
+- Void is my favorite distribution but falls short in a few places, however all of these places have to do with my personal opinions.
+  Until I have the time to maintain my own distribution, Void will be my home.
+- KISS is cool but the maintainer tends to disappear for some time.
+  The POSIX sh based package manager is really cool but I don't think that the entire package manager should be built in POSIX sh.
+  I'm thinking of giving it a try once again but I think I will reimplement a good chunk of the package manager in a compiled language before I do.
+  I have made a small amount of progress in C.
+  - I may also just completely fork the distro and figure something out myself.
+    This is a good possibility, I like Artix/Void/Gentoo/Alpine/KISS but I want to pull bits and pieces of them all into my own distribution, and KISS would be the best base.

 ## Music

 - Plunderphonics is still creative when done well.
   Many vaporwave albums prove my point.
 - Speaking of which, please don't just minimally rearrange samples, add effects,